renpy/renpy/sphinx/source/config.rst

     cleared before the overlay functions are called. "overlay" should always be in this list.

+.. var:: config.per_frame_screens = [ ... ]

+    This is a list of strings giving the name of screens that are updated once per frame, rather than once per interaction.
+Ren'Py uses this internally, so if you add a screen, append the name rather than replacing the list in its entirety.

 .. var:: config.periodic_callback = None

     If not None, this should be a function.
 The function is called,